iliyaLL/midterm-distributing/README.md

 ---

-## 📦 Next Steps and Improvements
-- ✅ **Add Database Integration:** Store task results in a SQL database.
-- ✅ **Implement Load Balancing:** Distribute tasks among multiple nodes.
-- ✅ **Performance Testing:** Test system load under high data volume.
-- ✅ **Docker Integration:** Run all components using Docker Compose.

----

 ## 📧 Support
-For any issues, feel free to open an issue on the repository or contact the development team.
+For any issues, feel free to open an issue on the repository.